CyberShadow/dmdprof/blog.md

 Click the above image to see the full graph, and to get hover tooltips and clickable hyperlinks.

+The data has hierarchy, meaning that we can see which modules import which (and at what cost), which code instantiates which templates, and how it all comes together.
+At the root, the profiler leaves some nodes from the DMD stack trace verbatim, so that we can see how much time each compilation stage uses, and what code is compiled in which stage.

 Following the links is entertaining in seeing how Phobos modules interact and [how deep some of these interactions go](https://github.com/dlang/phobos/pull/5916#issuecomment-362896993), but also allows quickly identifying [immediately actionable improvements](https://github.com/dlang/phobos/pull/6122).